 samples will be obtained after removal of all gross disease, they are unlikely to provide useful

 biomarkers for prognosis.
 However, they will be important for addressing future questions on

 normal tissue toxicity, once such markers are identified from other studies.

-For questions concerning eligibility, contact RTOG DATA Management (via the RTOG contact list on the RTOG web site) or the Co-Principal Investigators, Dr.s Harari and Rosenthal (see the title page of the protocol for contact information)
+For questions concerning eligibility, contact NRG Oncology DATA Management (via the NRG Oncology contact list on the NRG Oncology web site) or the Co-Principal Investigators, Dr. Harari and Dr. Rosenthal (see the title page of the protocol for contact information)

-3.1.1 Pathologically (histologically or cytologically) proven diagnosis of head and neck squamous cell carcinoma (HNSCC) involving the oral cavity, oropharynx (p16 negative), larynx, or hypopharynx
+3.1.1 Pathologically (histologically or cytologically) proven diagnosis of head and neck squamous cell carcinoma (HNSCC) involving the oral cavity (excluding lips), oropharynx (p16 negative), larynx,

 3.1.4 Pathologic stage III or IV HNSCC, including no distant metastases, based upon the following

 * General history and physical examination by a Radiation Oncologist and/or Medical